muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Raku.md

 * Any *SYS_Duo* such that its *SYS_this* is the **Text** artifact `Bits` and its *SYS_that* is any object of any Raku class that composes the Raku role `Blob`.

-Not permitted is any of the following, to prevent ambiguity and simplify things:
+Not permitted for a **Bits** is any of the following, to prevent ambiguity and simplify things:

 * Any object of any Raku class that composes the Raku role `Blob`.
 This is because that would be interpreted as a **Blob** artifact.